 Open daily June 3-Friday, August 26

 This annual Governors Island attraction is always a hit, and not just because it's FREE.
 The course changes every year and always features wildly innovative holes, all designed by artists and usually fashioned out of recycled materials.
-"From Here to There" is the theme of the 2015 course, which will debut at the Figment Festival the weekend of June 6-7.
+"Mini is the New Big" is the theme of the 2016 course, which will debut at the Figment Festival the weekend of June 3-5.
 Having hit Figment's courses in years past, I want to note that they work better as interactive art installations than as mini golf.
 The 10 holes are visually striking but difficult to play.
 Plus many kids wander around, doing holes out of order.
 If your kids are like mine and into scoring and setting up their shots, let them know the deal in advance, so they don't become frustrated.

 Flushing Meadows Golf Center – Flushing

 100 Flushing Meadows Corona Park Road

 Another gorgeous spot, this 18-hole course is lined with waterfalls and exudes serenity.
 It's open late for older kids, well-lit at night and relatively inexpensive.
 Bonus: If you're heading there by car, parking is free.

 Jewish Children's Museum – Crown Heights

 792 Eastern Parkway near Kingston Avenue

 The most offbeat course of them all, the Jewish Children's Museum has a small Six Holes of Life Mini Golf installation on its fifth floor.
 Of course playing isn't the sole point; each hole is meant to teach a specific Jewish ritual, from bris to bar mitzvah.
 While it won't take long to tackle this six-hole course, there are plenty of other things to do at the museum once you're through.